UDP? TCP? OMG!

 L2TP: Layer 2 Tunnel Protocol

 Like PPTP, L2TP is available on all modern platforms and is quite easy to set up.
-While it’s not as secure as some of the other protocols on this list, and can be prone to blocking by firewalls, it is a much safer choice than PPTP.
-All in all, L2TP is a great “quick and dirty” solution.
+While it’s not as secure as some of the other protocols on this list and can be blocked by firewalls, L2TP is serviceable for anonymization or for changing VPN locations.
+All in all, L2TP is a “quick and dirty” solution.

 OpenVPN is the gold standard of VPN protocols.
 It offers the highest performance, the best security, and is highly configurable.
 As an open source protocol, OpenVPN also benefits from the support of the open source community, who frequently improves the code to ensure there’s no tampering by surveillance agencies.